Yoeri-z/http_cache/README.md

 }
 ```

-Both the body data and the meta data like headers and reasonStrings will be stored.
+The package uses the [hive](https://pub.dev/packages/hive) package to store and retrieve data.